bhesmans/mpsocks/README.md

 # should print "Yay, you are MPTCP-capable!
 You can now rest in peace."

 # Enable local socks server
-run_sock
+run_socks
+# alternative without ssh : run_socks dante

+# if you use ssh :
-# You can now confiure firefox to use socks server localhost on port 6666
+# You can now configure firefox to use socks server localhost on port 6666
+# if you use dante :
+# You can now configure firefox to use socks server 6.6.6.2 on port 6666
 # Using firefox, go check http://amiusingmptcp.de/#check should be green

+# you should have less overhead with dante because it doesn't tunnel at all
+# Firefox will connect straight to the vm

 # Once you're done, do some clean up
 clean_host_nat